The Eva Kor Teacher Trunk

 · Surviving the Angel of Death book unit guide – This unit is designed for a middle school language arts classroom.
 Some possible objectives are analyzing the structure of books, chapters, and scenes, compare and contrast structures for two or more texts, the ability to describe the narrator’s point of view and how it influences events, and explaining relationships between two or more individuals or events.
 Depending on use, this could be a semester-long unit of study.

-· Pyramid of Hate – This unit is designed for a special education classroom with a focus on both History and English Language Arts.
-However, the lessons are valuable for any student and can be adaptable to any classroom from 6th-12th grade.
+· Pyramid of Hate – This unit is designed with a focus on both History and English Language Arts.
+The lessons are valuable for any student and can be adapted to any classroom from 6th-12th grade including a classroom for students with special needs.
 Some possible objectives are to help students develop empathy and concern for others, understand how hatred can lead to intolerance, to provide historical accounts of intolerance from 1933 to present, and encourage students to think beyond themselves.
 This is designed as a two-day unit.

 · Nazi Doctors and Experiments – This unit is designed for a high school biology class; however, the lessons could easily be adapted to a language arts classroom.
 Some possible objectives are research and drawing conclusions, analyzing informational text, following the writing process, and citing sources.
 It is designed as a 3-5 day unit of study.